z3z1ma/cdf/README.md

 ## 👏 Acknowledgments

 - Harness (https://harness.io/) for being the proving grounds in which the initial concept of this project was born.
+- SQLMesh (https://sqlmesh.com) for being a foundational pillar of this project as well as the team for their support, advice, and guidance.
+- DLT (https://dlthub.com) for being the other foundational pillar of this project as well as the team for their support, advice, and guidance.

 [**Return**](#Top)